Srianya/AddressToZIPCode/README.md

   - pip install pipreqs
   - pipreqs .
   - INFO: Successfully saved requirements file in .\requirements.txt
-- Added the main.exe as executable file
+- Added the main.exe as executable file -- pyinstaller --onefile -w main.py
+- then copy the file from dist folder to the folder where all the dependencies are paresent
+- added status check for returned JSON data.
+- Added message if user entered an incomplete address.
 - Resources used
   - https://learnpython.com/blog/python-requirements-file/ - to add requirements.txt
   - https://developers.google.com/maps/documentation/geocoding/requests-geocoding - to get latitude and longitude from address